Aemrox/aemrox.github.io/source/_posts/2015-12-08-the-wonderful-world-of-regex.markdown

 There are a ton of amazing things regex can do, way too much to go over in one blog post.
 But hopefully this gives you guys a good start, and if this sparked your interest, keep reading for a few great resources to learn more on your own!

-http://regexr.com/ - how I did some of the images

-http://regexone.com/ - a great tutorial that Kaylee found!
-Thanks Kaylee. http://www.rexegg.com/ - for those of you looking to master the whole thing and see how far down the rabbit whole you can go.
+http://regexr.com/ - how I did some of the images http://rubular.com/ - the right tool to use to build regex for Ruby, uses the same engine. http://regexone.com/ - a great tutorial that Kaylee found!
+Thanks Kaylee. https://regex101.com/ - from Derek.
+Thanks Derek... http://www.rexegg.com/ - for those of you looking to master the whole thing and see how far down the rabbit whole you can go.